ismailnajah/game-overlay-translator/README.md

 ![Starting the script](assets/1.png)

-then we specify the chat area using
+then we specify the chat area following the grid (like taking a screenshot)

 ![Grid](assets/2.png)

-then the magic happens, the translation starts immediately and in real-time.
+the moment we specify the chat area, the translation starts immediately and in real-time.

 ![End](assets/3.png)